tndungu/betecommerceapp/README.md

 # Bet Ecommerce App

 A complete Ecommerce Application build using React.
 The backend is built using .NET Core 6.0 Framework and MS SQL Server.
-The Backend with setup instructions is available at the [Backend API Repository](https://github.com/tndungu/BetEcommerceApi.git)
+The Backend with setup instructions is available at the [Backend API Repository](https://github.com/tndungu/BetEcommerceApi.git).
+Performance improvement has been done using infinite scroll which ensures fast display of records where there are large datasets.

 ## Tools

 This project is primarily built in React 17.0 and REDUX for State Management.
-Other dependencies include
+Others include
+- React Hooks
 - Bootstrap 5
 - React-router-dom
 - Formik